emson/elf0/docs_ai/flow_rules.md

             kind: agent
             ref: some_llm
             config:
-              prompt: "Analyze this user request: {initial_graph_input}" # In actual YAML, use the placeholder for initial input (curly braces around 'input') for the first node
+              prompt: "Analyze this user request: {workflow_initial_input}" # In actual YAML, replace {workflow_initial_input} with the placeholder for initial input (curly braces around the word input)
               output_key: processed_request
         ```
-    *   **Why:** The workflow runtime automatically makes the initial overall input available via the literal placeholder for initial input (curly braces around 'input').
+    *   **Why:** The workflow runtime automatically makes the initial overall input available via the literal reserved input placeholder.
 Using any other placeholder (e.g., `{user_prompt}`, `{initial_data}`) for this purpose in the actual first node will lead to warnings and unpredictable input handling.
-The use of `"{initial_graph_input}"` in these rules is to prevent parsing issues when this document itself is processed as context by an LLM that might be sensitive to the literal placeholder string appearing in example code when it also needs to process `{state.variable}` placeholders.
+The use of `"{workflow_initial_input}"` in these rules is to prevent parsing issues when this document itself is processed as context by an LLM that might be sensitive to the literal placeholder string appearing in example code when it also needs to process `{state.variable}` placeholders.

 ### Rule 2: Defining Node Outputs (State Variables)